IBM-Bluemix-Docs/voice-agent/event-forwarding.md

 1. Select either **My {{site.data.keyword.cloudant_short_notm}} service instance** or **Other {{site.data.keyword.cloudant_short_notm}} service instance**.
   * If you are using **My {{site.data.keyword.cloudant_short_notm}} service instance**, select the **{{site.data.keyword.cloudant_short_notm}} account** name and username from the lists.
+  * If you are creating a voice agent in the Dallas or Washington DC region and you do not have a {{site.data.keyword.cloudant_short_notm}} service instance, you can create one from the **Cloudant account** menu.
   * If you are using **Other {{site.data.keyword.cloudant_short_notm}} service instance**, enter either the {{site.data.keyword.cloudant_short_notm}} user name and password or the API key for the account.

 1. Select **Enable** for each type of event that you want to forward, and then choose the database where you want to forward the events.